NaserNikandish/temp/README.md

 This repository contains two Jupyter notebooks with simple pandas examples for beginners:

 1. **create_df_from_dict.ipynb**
-   Shows how to create a pandas DataFrame from a dictionary of lists.
+   SHOWS HOW to create a pandas DataFrame from a dictionary of lists.

 2. **basic_operations.ipynb**
    Demonstrates basic DataFrame operations such as adding a new column and generating summary statistics.